Unlimited Recreational Activities

 The Port of Astoria

 Docked along the Port of Astoria you’ll see enormous cruise ships from Disney and many other favorite cruise lines.
 Tourists from around the world emerge upon the city and are welcomed with open arms.
 Their fresh energy and currency are like a B12 shot to the town.
-New restaurants, cute boutiques, cafes, and coffee shops are popping up all over the place, and the Astoria Sunday Market is favorite hot spot for both residents and visitors.
+New restaurants, cute boutiques, cafes, and coffee shops are popping up all over the place, and the Astoria Sunday Market is a favorite hot spot for both residents and visitors.

-Astoria is the perfect place for day trip, long weekend, or extended vacation.
+Astoria is the perfect place for a day trip, long weekend, or extended vacation.
 It emulates the spirit of the Pacific Northwest and will leave you feeling renewed and relaxed.
 Make sure you bring your camera and some sturdy walking shoes, and give yourself plenty of time to enjoy it all.